Operation München: Naval engagements

 The Romanian naval formation involved in the operation, the Tulcea Tactical Group, fought several naval engagements against the Soviet Navy.
 These battles resulted in the damaging of two Soviet monitors and two armored motor gunboats, as well as the sinking of another armored motor gunboat.
 The two damaged Soviet gunboats were the result of an action preceding the operation by several days.

 Action of 13 July

 On 13 July, the Romanian monitor Mihail Kogălniceanu encountered a Soviet monitor near the village of Copana Balca.
 The Romanian monitor attacked, scoring a direct hit against her Soviet counterpart.
 The Soviet warship returned fire with no result before retreating.

 Action of 14 July

-On 14 July, Mihail Kogălniceanu attacked the Soviet monitor Udarnyy at Ismail.
+On 14 July, Mihail Kogălniceanu attacked the Soviet monitor Udarnyy at Izmail.
 Like on the previous day, the Romanian monitor scored a direct hit against her Soviet foe, despite the latter's fierce return fire.
 Udarnyy continued firing while retreating, but yet again, no damage was inflicted upon the Romanian warship.